5T33Z0/Clover-Crate/USB_Fixes/ACPI_Mapping_USB_Ports/README.md

 You should have the correct rule for replacing the ACPI Table containing the USB Port declarations.
 Let's move on to the hard part…

 ## Preparing a replacement SSDT
-Now that we have found the SSDT with the original usb port declarations, we can start modifying them.
+Now that we have found the SSDT with the original USB port declarations, we can start modifying them.
 Almost.
 We still need more details, though…

 ### Modifying the orginal USB Table
 In general, two methods are relevant for declaring USB ports:

 1. `_UPC` ([**USB Port Capabilities**](https://uefi.org/specs/ACPI/6.4/09_ACPI-Defined_Devices_and_Device-Specific_Objects/ACPIdefined_Devices_and_DeviceSpecificObjects.html#upc-usb-port-capabilities)): defines the type of port and it's state (enabled/disabled)
-2. `_PLD` ([**Physical Location of Device**](https://uefi.org/specs/ACPI/6.4/06_Device_Configuration/Device_Configuration.html#pld-physical-location-of-device)): defines the location of the pysical port and its properties.
+2. `_PLD` ([**Physical Location of Device**](https://uefi.org/specs/ACPI/6.4/06_Device_Configuration/Device_Configuration.html#pld-physical-location-of-device)): defines the location of the physical port and its properties.

 Both values are handed over to (`GUPC` and `GPLD`) inside the Root Hub (RHUB).